 The City participates in the California Public Employees' Retirement System (CalPERS).
-Under this system there are three separate accounts used by the City.
 The employee benefits are determined by type of work (Police, Fire or Miscellaneous Employee), date of hire, years of service and age at retirement.
 Both the City and employees contribute toward the pension fund.

 The City's pension liability is measured as the total pension liability less the plans' assets.
-While the City is currently fiscally stable, an increase to the pension liability can prove to be a challenge, since it increases pension contributions.
+An increase to the pension liability can prove to be a challenge, since it increases pension contributions.
 The City has taken measures to smooth the impact of these rates by creating a long-term fiscal plan and establishing a Section 115 Pension Trust Fund, specially designed to manage pension rate fluctuations as needed.

-To date, the City has allocated a total of \$38 million toward this trust fund (balance at 6/30/23 with investment earnings is \$46 million), which is administered by PARS Trust Fund, comprised of both short and long term investments.
-City Council also adopted policies that placed limits on the City's ability to draw on the PARS Trust Fund to ensure funds are available for pension contributions during financially difficult times without having to reduce City services.
+To date, the City has allocated a total of \$38 million toward this trust fund (balance at 6/30/24 with investment earnings is \$51 million), which is administered by PARS Trust Fund, comprised of both short and long term investments.
+City Council also adopted policies that placed limits on the City's ability to draw on the PARS Trust Fund to ensure funds are available for pension contributions during financially difficult times.
 In addition, to the extent to which the City is able to not draw on the PARS Trust Fund, the fund can grow through compounded investment earnings.
 The table below reflects the City's pension liability for the different plans.
-The increase in liability for FY 2022/23 is due to investment loss in FY 2021/22.
-For more information on the pension liability, please refer to the Annual Comprehensive Financial Report (ACFR).
+The increase in liability for FY 2023/24 is due to lower than expected CalPERS investment return in FY 2022/23.1 For more information on the pension liability, please refer to the Annual Comprehensive Financial Report (ACFR).

-Pension liability decreased in FY 2021/22 due to higher investment earnings in FY 2020/21.
-Pension liability increased in FY 2022/23 due to investment loss in FY 2021/22
+1 Pension liability increased in FY 2023/24 due to lower than expected investment returns in FY 2022/23.
+Pension liability increased in FY 2022/23 due to investment loss in FY 2021/22.